General Martin Dempsey

 18th Chairman of the Joint Chiefs of Staff

 As a Rubenstein Fellow, General Dempsey teaches several courses on leadership and military relations including a course in the Sanford School of Public Policy on American civil-military relations, co-taught with Professor Peter Feaver, and a course on management and leadership at The Fuqua School of Business.

 In addition, Dempsey collaborates with the Duke Program on American Grand Strategy to convene security and defense experts, engages with the Fuqua/Coach K Center on Leadership & Ethics (COLE) and Duke Athletics, and delivers guest speeches to student, faculty, and alumni groups.

-General Martin E. Dempsey recently retired after 41 years of military service.
+General Martin E. Dempsey retired in 2015 after 41 years of military service.
 During his time in the Army, he commanded a Cavalry Troop, a Tank Battalion, a Cavalry Regiment, a Tank Division, and United States Central Command where he was responsible for securing U.S. interests in the Middle East and South Asia.
 He served in both Operation Desert Storm and Operation Iraqi Freedom accumulating 42 months in combat.

 General Dempsey is a 1974 graduate of West Point and has Master’s Degrees from Duke in Literature, from the Army Command & General Staff College in Military Science, and from the National War College in National Security Strategy.
 He also has an Honorary Doctorate Degree in Law from Notre Dame University.